 There’s a common saying among editors of large publications.
 They always want something credible, valuable, and new.

-Which is right… Why will you write a blog post that scraps or spins other people’s content?
-Just link to them and call it a day.
+Why will you write a blog post that scraps or spins other people’s content?
+Why not link to them and call it a day?

 Look at these excerpts from the submission requirements of 3 popular publications: